sswastioyono18/cv/README.md

 # Sactio Swastioyono

 _A curiosity driven, continuous learning mindset and polyglot engineer_
-<br> _passionate about developer experience, engineering metrics and human behaviour_
+<br> _passionate & obsessive about DevEx, engineering metrics and human behaviour_
-<br> _experience in managing and also hands on from various sectors such as banking, e-commerce and crowdfunding._ <br>
+<br> _experience in multiple business domain such as banking, e-commerce and crowdfunding._ <br>

 ## What / Where I want to be
 Looking for a place that can give me constant challenge and growth with no blame culture. <br>